ACS International School, Hillingdon

 ACS Hillingdon is a non-selective day school for boys and girls aged 4-18.
 Despite its Greater London location, families are willing to – and do – travel to this school, with a high number of kids being bused in from central, north and south-west London and an area that stretches from Richmond in Surrey to Beaconsfield in Bucks.

 ACS Hillingdon is part of the ACS International Schools stable, alongside sister schools in Cobham and Egham in Surrey, and Doha in Qatar.
 The school is set out in a similar way to the American system with a Lower School, Middle School and High School.
 The curriculum is international, with the best of all worlds – European and English as well as some American thrown in.
 Think of it as cherry picking the best of world curriculums.
-The IB Diploma and the US college Advanced Placement course offered at ages 16-18, and the US High School Diploma is also offered.
+The IB Diploma and the US college Advanced Placement course offered at ages 16-18, with the AP Capstone Diploma and the US High School Diploma is also offered.

 Despite being part of the same family, the three UK-based ACS schools each have a distinctly different feel – and I’d say Hillingdon feels the most different.
 All three schools have a super-friendly vibe, but Hillingdon feels like an exceptionally close-knit community.

-The campus is tucked away on the 11 acre Hillingdon Court Estate with the stonkingly gorgeous Grade 2-listed former mansion house as its centrepiece.
+The campus is tucked away on the 11-acre Hillingdon Court Estate with the stonkingly gorgeous Grade 2-listed former mansion house as its centrepiece.
 The main entrance is jaw-dropping – grand and imposing, but not austere.
 Ceilings are enormous, walls are wood panelled, marble fireplaces are magnificent and there’s sweeping staircase.
-The mansion’s former ballroom and dining room, have both been restored by ACS, and make a striking impression.
+The mansion’s former ballroom and dining room have both been restored by ACS, and make a striking impression.

 In 1997, an ultra modern wing was built adjoining the mansion house which as well as classrooms houses libraries, science and IT labs, art studios, the cafeteria, a gymnasium and an auditorium.
 There’s also a separate dedicated music centre called Harmony House.
 If you like your school with a feeling of informality and intimacy, you’re in the right place.
 There’s a harmonious blend of old and new.